dominichofer/DeePC/README.md

 ## Usage
 The DeePC algorithm calculates the optimal control for a given system and a target.<br>
-To grasp the system it requires data from an offline procedure in the form of system input data `u_d` and system output data `y_d`.<br>
+To grasp the system it requires data from an offline procedure in the form of system input data `u_d` and system output data `y_d`.
 To grasp the current stat of the system it needs initialization data in the form of system input data `u_ini` and system output data `y_ini`.<br>
 With this data it solves
 ```math